faizanMehtab/Task-3-Energy-Forecasting/README.md

 This project focuses on forecasting **hourly household energy consumption** using multiple time series and machine learning models.
 The objective is to analyze historical power usage patterns and compare different forecasting approaches based on performance metrics.

-The project was completed as part of a **Data Science internship tasks** and follows proper data preprocessing, modeling, evaluation, and comparison steps. zip file of complete task is given because of large data set.
+The project was completed as part of a **Data Science internship tasks** and follows proper data preprocessing, modeling, evaluation, and comparison steps.
+The household_power_consumption_input data set is given as zip file because of large data file size.
 ---

 ##  Dataset Description